Superlinear lower bounds for multipass graph processing: Proof overview and techniques

 \section{Proof overview and techniques}

-Via simple reductions, our multipass streaming lower bounds for matching and connectivity reduce to proving communication complexity lower bounds for a certain decision version of ``set pointer chasing."
-The reductions to streaming are described in Section \ref{sec:reductions}, and in this section we give an overview of our communication complexity results.
-We start with a description of the communication problems that will be useful for us.
+Via simple reductions, our multipass streaming lower bounds for matching and connectivity reduce to proving communication complexity lower bounds for a certain decision version of ``set pointer chasing.''
+The reductions to streaming are described in Section \ref{sec:reductions}.
+In the current section we give an overview of our communication complexity results.
+We start with a quick review of information and communication complexity and then introduce communication problems that are useful in our proof.

+We assume private randomness in all communication problems, unless otherwise stated.
+Furthermore, all messages are public, i.e., can be seen by all players (the setting sometimes described as the blackboard model).